-Find out more about the technical and business content of the MSc EMINE programme, teaching methods, Master’s thesis, and course structure and syllabus.
+Find out more about the technical and business content of the MSc EMINE programme, your international study journey, your Master’s thesis, and details of the programme’s structure and syllabus.

-In addition, MSc EMINE gives you unrivalled opportunities to engage directly with major industrial players and research institutes through a series of activities throughout the programme.
-Areva, EDF, Endesa and Vattenfall all take an active role in MSc EMINE, alongside the CEA, one of the most important research centres in nuclear energy in Europe.
+With courses given by industry experts, on-site work and practicals, and field visits, the MSc EMINE also gives you unrivalled opportunities to engage directly with major industrial players and research institutes.
+More than half of your time on this nuclear energy programme is spent with industrial partners that include Areva, EDF and Endesa and the CEA, one of the most important research centres in nuclear energy in Europe.

 - Master of Science, from KTH: Royal Institute of Technology, Sweden